Penguin Place logo

 Do Northern Rockhopper Penguins and Snares Penguins live in the same area?

-Northern Rockhopper Penguins are found in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island.
-Snares Penguins are found in Snares Islands (New Zealand).
+No, their ranges do not overlap.
+Northern Rockhopper Penguins are found in Tristan da Cunha, Gough Island, Amsterdam Island, St. Paul Island, while Snares Penguins live in Snares Islands (New Zealand).
+This geographic separation means they face different environmental pressures and predator communities.

 More Comparisons